Lancashire Best Kept Village Competition

 We are grateful to all of our volunteers and those involved in the competition.

-In particular we are extremely grateful to this year's sponsors who provide financial support and resources to all this competition to both happen and endure.
+In particular we are extremely grateful to our sponsors who provide financial support and resources to all this competition to both happen and endure.
+The recent sale of the Barton Grange Group, who have been our main sponsor in recent years is a significant loss to the organisation.

 News: Latest

-Entry deadline has passed and the 2025 competition is under way for 'Best Kept Village', 'Outstanding Features' and fledgling 'Urban Communities' categories - Participating Villages.
+The 2025 competition concluded with results announced for 'Best Kept Village', 'Outstanding Features' and fledgling 'Urban Communities' categories (Participating Villages) with 12 villages through to the Final.

-We look forward to visiting villages over the spring and summer months and wish our villages well with their endeavour.
-As ever we much appreciate all who take part and support this event, especially our Judges, Committee and sponsors.
+A pleasure visiting villages over the spring and summer months and as ever we much appreciate all who take part and support this event, especially our Judges, Committee and Sponsors.

 In 2019 the 'Constitution of the Competition' was updated and streamlined, simplifying all paperwork used by villages and judges; the Certificate of Merit part of the competition was overhauled, replaced by a secondary competition called 'Outstanding Features' - villages entering the main competition able to nominate up to 10 Outstanding Features of their village, and certificates awarded to the best in each class.
 Ahead of the 2023 competition there was further review of the Constitution, entry and judging criteria and a pilot in place to add a 'Tidy Towns' section - this has evolved to become 'Urban Communities'.